nicholasaleks/graphql-threat-matrix/implementations/sangria.md

 ## Request Validations
 Total Validation Count: **27**

-GraphQL Ruby validates the following checks when a query is sent:
+GraphQL Sangria validates the following checks when a query is sent:

 <table>
 	<tr>